How I Started Changing My Mind, Thoughts, And Emotions

-My life has changed from self-mastery work.
+Changing my mind started with self-mastery work.
 I am not the same person who started in 2015.
 The first changes happened quickly.
 After just a few weeks the panic attacks, that used to visit me frequently, stopped.
 Feeling that I had an understanding of what was going on inside took away a lot of the anxiety I had about my reactions, fears, and thoughts.
 That was huge.
 Panic attacks had been there for a big part of my adult life and now – nothing.
 It gave me motivation and momentum to continue.
 I wanted more of that calmer, joyful state I was just starting to taste, in fact, my soul was craving it and I had found a practical approach that step-by-step would give me more of that.
 I was onboard.

 As the journey continued with me doing both the self-mastery courses at pathwaytohappiness.com and going to retreats, I continued to have big shifts in my inner world and how I changed my mind.
 The process of distancing myself from my thoughts and instead of believing them started identifying the foundation of unconscious beliefs they were created from was very empowering.
 I could open the hood of the car, take apart the engine, and see how everything was working.
-I could start working on the engine itself, instead of being surprised over a warning light on the instrument panel or a weird sound inside the car and rush to the mechanic to have it fixed.
+I could start working on the engine itself, instead of being surprised over a warning light on the instrument panel or a weird sound inside the car, and rush to the mechanic to have it fixed.
 Some things you want professionals to fix, like a heart attack or a nuclear power plant, but when it comes to yourself, your inner world, and your mind – shouldn’t you be the expert?

 What I realized when I started changing my mind and the way I thought

 The process of changing the way I thought and changing my mind felt brutal at times.
-Pockets of buried emotions opened up and I was at the hands of waves of emotions that I had been scared of feeling my whole life.
+Pockets of buried emotions opened up and I was at the hands of waves of emotions that I had been scared of that feeling my whole life.
 But I was given a hands-on process to be with them and releasing them.
 Crying on the kitchen floor in the fetal position was apparently the new normal.
 Knowing that others had done it before me and come out on the other side helped.
 And this was a different kind of crying.
 It wasn’t indulging from a victim state and believing a story, it was letting a bunch of wild horses free.